JuliaAI/MLJ.jl/doc/adding_new_models.md

 training-related statistics, such as internal estimates of the generalization error, feature rankings, and coefficients in linear models, should be returned in the `report` object.
-How, or if, these are generated should be controlled by hyperparameters.
+How, or if, these are generated should be controlled by hyper-parameters.
 The `report` object returned is either a `Dict{Symbol,Any}` object, or `nothing` if there is nothing to report.
 So for example, `fit` might declare `report[:feature_importances] = ...`.
 Reports get merged with those